 - 1 cup milk chocolate chips

-- Step 1 Preheat the oven to 325 degrees F. Line the bottom of an 8×8 square baking pan with parchment.
+- Step 1 Preheat the oven to 325 degrees F. Line the bottom of an 8×8 square baking pan with parchment or a well greased 8 or 9-inch cast iron pan.
 Lightly grease the parchment and pan.
 Set aside.

 - Step 2 In a small saucepan, melt the unsweetened chocolate and butter over low heat until smooth.
 Remove from the heat, mix well and cool slightly.